yarian/layer-websdk/README.md

 The Layer Web SDK is a JavaScript library for adding chat services to your web application.
 For detailed documentation, tutorials and guides please visit our [Web SDK documentation](https://docs.layer.com/sdk/web-3.0/install).

+## Just Starting?

+Use our new XDK!
+The XDK enables a richer messaging experience and new features will be added there.
+See the repository at [https://github.com/layerhq/web-xdk](https://github.com/layerhq/web-xdk).
+Don't worry, Layer Web SDK is still supported.

 ## Supported Browsers

 * IE 11 and Edge